Post-scarcity

 More post-scarcity thinking

-These links point to more post-scarcity thinking that may be interesting or useful, however please note this does not mean that AdCiv advocates all things said by any of these individuals!
+These links point to more post-scarcity thinking that may be interesting or useful, however please note this does not mean that AdCiv advocates all things said by these individuals!

 • Buckminster Fuller 11px-Wikipedia_logo.jpg - Buckminster Fuller Institute (BFI.org).
 Visionary designer and engineer.
 The Buckminster Fuller Institute runs the Buckminster Fuller challenge, an annual contest to find a practical idea to change the world for the better using good design.
 A $100,000 grant is given to the winner.
 The Index of entries is a fascinating testament to human ingenuity and altruism.